onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/science-1-01.md

-it smells great well of course we can use flowers to make perfume to get that same sort of smell okay so let's grevioux here which is the correct plant part for the picture we just covered how we use different parts of the plant for a different thing
+it smells great well of course we can use flowers to make perfume to get that same sort of smell okay so let's review here which is the correct plant part for the picture we just covered how we use different parts of the plant for a different thing